CaptainDario/Automated-Cat-Laser-Pointer-toy/README.md

 Automated cat-Laser-Pointer toy

 I made this for the 2020 "Pets Speed Challenge" on instructables.
-Follow [this instructable](https://www.instructables.com/id/An-Automated-Cat-laser-pointer-toy/) to learn how to use this laser pointer cat toy.
+Follow [this instructable](https://www.instructables.com/id/An-Automated-Cat-laser-pointer-toy/) to learn how to use this project.

+##  To-Do
+* better webserver UI
+* set maximum movement speed
+* enter wifi credentials via webserver
+* add fallback hotspot for controlling the toy outside
+* add model for the base case